-The precise conditions of the license for the centos-art.sh script are found in the General Public Licenses that accompany it (see 'trunk/COPYING' file).
+The precise conditions of the license for the centos-art.sh script are found in the General Public Licenses that accompany it (see file trunk/Scripts/COPYING).
 This manual specifically is covered by the GNU Free Documentation License.

 1.4 Document Convenctions